 In 1923, the Republic of Turkey was founded on a policy of ethnic Turk nationalism, which wrongly classified Kurds as “mountain Turks,” who were supposedly “equal citizens” except that the Kurdish language and culture were outlawed.

 During the 1980s, a small number of Kurds, mostly from down-trodden under classes, joined the Kurdistan Workers Party (PKK) out of hunger, desperation, and nothing to lose.
 PKK was based in neighboring Syria, Iraq, and Iran and secretly supported by the PLO (Palestinian Liberation Organization).
 PKK guerrillas killed thousands of people in Southeast Turkey.
-The Turkish army responded severely, and 30,000 people on both sides, but mostly Kurds, were killed in the 15-year guerrilla war.
-In 1988, Iraq killed 5,000 of its native Kurds with poison gas, pushed survivors towards Turkey and brought their plight to the attention of Europe and the USA, who pressured Turkeyto become more lenient towards their Kurds.
+The Turkish army responded severely, and 30,000 people from both sides (but mostly Kurds) were killed in the 15-year guerrilla war.
+In 1988, Iraq killed 5,000 of its native Kurds with poison gas, pushed survivors towards Turkey and brought their plight to the attention of Europe and the USA, who pressured Turkey to become more lenient towards their Kurds.

 Recommended books about Turkey

 Search for latest “Turkey travel books” on Amazon.com (look for updates every 1 to 3 years).

 - Lonely Planet Turkey, 13th Edition (Travel Guide 2013)